You’ve heard the term gentrification, and you may even have an understanding of what it means.

 Getting an upgrade in infrastructure, or a new Coles supermarket or Bunnings or some new shops in the area is not gentrification.

-As an investor and a Property Strategist, I look for areas that are going through gentrification because these suburbs have their own cycle of growth independent of what’s happening in the broader market.
+Our team of Property Strategists at Metropole look for areas that are going through gentrification because these suburbs have their own cycle of growth independent of what’s happening in the broader market.

 In general, capital growth in these areas will outperform the averages.

-These areas go from and ugly ducklings to a beautiful swan and therefore the homes in these suburbs increase in capital value faster than the average.
+These areas go from ugly ducklings to beautiful swans and therefore the homes in these suburbs increase in capital value faster than the average.

 As a property investor, if you can identify an area at the earlier stages of gentrification and buy while prices are more affordable – you stand to benefit from ongoing capital growth.